Gerfier/GerardFierro/README.md

 Portfolio and projects will be updated when needed

+Recent Updates:

+-"Formspree.io" used to send message to email

 Things to update:

--In portfolio there is an option to send a message to my email.
-This functionality is still not fully integrated.
-I might use "formspree.io"

 -Some of the projects do not have all pages created, the case for PetUs and GrabCafe.